orion-junkins/river-level-forecasting/README.md

 pytest tests\forecasting\path\to\test\file\or\directory
 ```

 Some tests involve interactions with external APIs, or internal AWS S3 buckets.
-These tests act as higher level tests to ensure that integration with external services is functioning, but they are slow, and thus are not run by default.
-In order to run these tests, add the `--runslow` flag as follows:
+These tests act as higher level tests to ensure that integration with external services is functioning, but they are slow.
+In order to skip these tests, add the `--fast` flag as follows:
 ```
-pytest --runslow
+pytest --fast
 ```
 or

 ```
-pytest --runslow tests\forecasting\path\to\test\file\or\directory
+pytest --fast tests\forecasting\path\to\test\file\or\directory
 ```